pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

    an event, instead of running a poll busy-loop.
 Another example  of useful event is to signal whether a queue becomes paused (since it must be paused for _all_ clients)

-   This event bus can be a _pub/sub_ bus: all connected clients are amde aware of events, but there is no need to save events for clients that may connect later.
-This simplifies the event bus by a lot, since it can be made stateless
+   This event bus can be a _pub/sub_ , stateless bus: only connected clients are made aware of events and there is no need to save events for clients that may connect later.
+This simplifies the event bus by a lot.

 The whole idea behind `keuss` is that all those building blocks are already available out there in the form of DataBase systems, and all there is to add is a thin layer and a few extras.